 There is an important exception to the freedom of an employer to refuse to provide a reference.
-A worker can bring an employment tribunal claim under the Equality Act 2010 for a discriminatory refusal to provide a reference if the reason for the refusal is where an employer refuses to provide one on th
+A worker can bring an employment tribunal claim under the Equality Act 2010 for a discriminatory refusal to provide a reference if the reason for the refusal is where an employer ref

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.